uk000/goto/README.md

 As a client, it allows sending requests to various destinations and tracking responses by headers and response status code.

-The application exposes both client and server features via various management REST APIs as described below.
+The application exposes all its features via REST APIs as described below.
 Additionally, it can respond to all undefined URIs with a configurable status code.

 The docker image is built with several useful utilities included: `curl`, `wget`, `nmap`, `iputils`, `openssl`, `jq`, etc.